Places You Visit with SAM Travel Peru in Sacred Valley Tour

 - Stop at the viewpoint of the Sacred Valley (Mirador of Taray)

-- Enjoy Pisac Inca ruins for 2 hours exploring the whole site without missing anything.
+- Enjoy Pisac Inca ruins for 1.5 hours exploring site.

 - Explore the typical local market of Pisac.